juliangut/body-parser/README.md

 You can create your own decoder implementing `Jgut\BodyParser\Decoder\Decoder` interface.

-*For example you can implement a YAML decoder for `application/x-yaml` and `text/yaml` content types.*
+For example you could implement a YAML decoder for `application/x-yaml` and `text/yaml` MIME types.

 ## Contributing